How to Request a Hearing before a Social Security Administrative Judge

 Remember to include any additional new medical evidence within 10 days of your hearing request filing date.
 Maintain organized records of all tests, doctors’ appointments and keep your medical history up-to-date.

-If you need legal help with requesting an ALJ hearing, contact the disability attorneys at Phillips Disability for assistance with your application.
+If you need legal help with requesting an ALJ hearing, contact the disability attorneys at Dayes Law Firm PC for assistance with your application.
 Your initial consultation is free and we charge no legal fees unless you recover compensation.